DataDog/datadog-agent/docs/public/components/creating-bundles.md

 # Creating a bundle

-Bundles are grouping of related components.
-The goal of a bundle is simply to ease usage of multiple components working as a whole to offer a product.
+A bundle is a grouping of related components.
+The goal of a bundle is to ease the usage of multiple components working together to constitute a product.

 One example is `DogStatsD`, a server to receive metrics locally from customer apps. `DogStatsD` is composed of 9+ components, but most binaries just want to include `DogStatsD` as a whole.